Superelastic Heating in Treanor-Gordiets Plasmas: A Unified Analytic Closure

 Nonetheless, a critical limitation remains: both prior formulations rely on the assumption of a Boltzmann distribution of vibrational states.
 This assumption breaks down in highly non-equilibrium regimes driven by rapid thermal energy increase---whether through strong shock heating in hypersonic flows\cite{pnas:2018:singh,jcp:2014:parsons} or intense electron impact in plasma discharges.
 This deviation is particularly severe in conditions where the vibrational temperature exceeds the gas temperature ($T_{\rm v} > T_{\rm g}$), such as in the recombination wake of hypersonic vehicles, the inter-pulse stages of PAC, or in the non-equilibrium discharges used for chemical synthesis.
 In these scenarios, the electron energy is preferentially pumped into the vibrational modes while the translational mode remains cold, leading to a non-equilibrium Treanor distribution characterized by the overpopulation of high-energy states.\cite{jcp:1968:treanor} Neglecting this anharmonic distortion can lead to substantial errors in the predicted heating rates.

 In this Communication, we derive a unified thermodynamic framework for electron-vibrational energy coupling.
 By enforcing detailed balance upon the second-order Dunham expansion, we establish an analytical governing equation for the anharmonic Treanor-Gordiets regime.
-This formulation resolves the limitations of conventional harmonic models, which underestimate heating, while crucially incorporating the kinetic cutoff necessary to prevent the unphysical divergence of pure Treanor scalings.
-The result is a robust, thermodynamically consistent description of energy transfer valid for any diatomic system driven far from equilibrium.
+This formulation resolves the limitations of conventional harmonic models, which underestimate heating, while incorporating the kinetic cutoff necessary to prevent the unphysical divergence of pure Treanor scalings.
+The result is a thermodynamically consistent formulation of energy transfer applicable to diatomic systems driven far from equilibrium.

-We derive this generalization from basic principles, ensuring the model satisfies the detailed balance principle and accounts for the anharmonicity inherent in the Treanor distribution.
-To extend the model to regimes where vibrational-translational non-equilibrium is significant ($T_{\rm v} \neq T_{\rm g}$), we relax the harmonic oscillator assumption.
-To ensure physical accuracy near the dissociation limit, we first establish and validate a second-order Dunham expansion for the anharmonic energy gaps.

 The Dunham expansion for the energy of a vibrational level $n$ is typically described by the spectroscopic series:\cite{pr:1932:dunham,book:1950:herzberg}